+In 1992, the Missouri legislature enacted the public drinking water primacy fee to support the Missouri Department of Natural Resources' efforts to ensure Missourians have access to an adequate supply of water that is safe to drink.
 The primacy fee provides critical funding for laboratory services and activities the state must perform in order to maintain delegation of the federal drinking water program.
 This delegation is called “primacy.”
-In states that have primacy (49 of the 50), public drinking water systems are regulated by a state agency instead of the federal government.
-Without the primacy fee, the Department of Natural Resources would lack the funding to implement critical regulations necessary for protecting public health and maintaining primacy, and regulation of Missouri’s public water systems would revert to the U.S. Environmental Protection Agency.
+In the 49 states that have primacy, public drinking water systems are regulated by a state agency instead of the federal government.
+Without the primacy fee, the Department would lack the funding to implement critical regulations necessary for protecting public health and maintaining primacy.
+If the state was unable to maintain primacy, regulation of Missouri’s public water systems would revert back to the U.S. Environmental Protection Agency.

 The benefits of the primacy fee to public water systems:

 - Laboratory testing services provided by the State Public Health Laboratory have saved Missouri's public water systems, and their customers, millions of dollars annually